jarlehansen/springfox-loader/README.md

  )
 ```

-* The _conventionMode_ will alter the tags (the name of the groups).
-It will remove  _Controller_ at the end of the string.
-It will also split the operation name by replacing camelcase with space and uppercasing the word.
+* Use __conventionMode__ to print better names on the swagger-ui page.
+It will alter the tags (the name of the groups).
+It will remove  _Controller_ at the end of the text if it is present.
+Additionally, it will split the operation name by
+replacing camelcase with space and uppercasing the word.
+If the `@ApiOperation` annotation is present, these values will be used.
-* The _springEndpointsEnabled_ will display/hide the standard Spring endpoints, such as the endpoints added by [Spring actuator](http://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html).
+* The __springEndpointsEnabled__ will display/hide the standard Spring endpoints, such as the endpoints added by [Spring actuator](http://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html).

 ### Properties